-Sandy Spring Museum: Desires to have living demonstrations on site such as working blacksmiths.
+Sandy Spring Museum: Desires to have living demonstrations onsite such as blacksmiths.

-Ordinance, Cultural Institutions are uses where works of art or other objects are kept and displayed, or where books, periodicals and other materials are offered for reading, viewing, listening, study or reference, but not typically offered for sale.
+The Museum is identified as a Cultural Institution in the Zoning Ordinance.
+According to the Ordinance, Cultural Institutions are uses where works of art or other objects are kept and displayed, or where books, periodicals, and other reading material are offered for reading, viewing, listening, study, or reference, but not typically offered for sale.

-The Sandy Spring Museum desires to allow artisan manufacturing and production and sale of goods that are not permitted under current zoning.
-The Zoning Ordinance defines artisan manufacturing and production as: "the manufacture and production of commercial goods by a manual worker or crafts person, such as jewelry, metalwork, cabinetry, stained glass, textiles, ceramics or handmade food products.
-Artisan manufacturing and production do not include any activity that causes noise, odor or vibration to be detectable on a neighboring property."
+The Sandy Spring Museum desires to allow artisan manufacturing, and production and sale of goods that are not permitted under current zoning.
+The

+Zoning Ordinance defines artisan manufacturing and production as:

+"the manufacture and production of commercial goods by a manual worker or crafts person, such as jewelry, metalwork, cabinetry, stained glass, textiles, ceramics, or handmade food products.
+Artisan manufacturing and production does not include any activity that causes noise, odor, or vibration to be detectable on a neighboring property."